RayhanAnandhias/Kel2-TugasAkhirAPPL1/README.md

 * Main entry point at "UI.java".
 * During program launch, select menu option, "1: Work with Airline System".
 * In AIR System Menu; if you want to load a premade trip manifest, select option, "1: Read input file" and when prompted to "Enter File Name", use, "AMSin.txt" or "altAMSin.txt" to load data.
+* App can be run from "Tester.java".
+Standard conditional tester.

 KNOWN BUGS
 ----------